jonimoreira/specs/2_5_0/docs/source/rm.rst

 Abstract: False

-Description: AuditType provides a mechanism to identifiy the who/where/when tracking of instances as they move from system to system.
+Description: AuditType provides a mechanism to identify the who/where/when tracking of instances as they move from system to system.

 PartyType
 ---------